jgetzel/wi21-cse110-lab4/part1/part1.md

 14. Arithmetic

 - ‘3’ + 2
   - `32` is the result.
-This is because + acts as the concatenation operator here, since the first operand was a char.
+This is because + acts as the concatenation operator here, since the first operand was a string.
 Thus, this output is a string.
 - ‘3’ - 2
   - `1` is the result.
 This is because the - operator converts the first operand to a number, and gives the result of 3 - 2 (as numbers).
 - 3 + null